Loading

 • To recognize where to present the ERC in the statement of income using the IAS 20 grant model

-• To identify an action step to be taken to correct the previous presentation and disclosure of an ERC in the prior year statement of income
+• To identify an action step to be taken to correct the previous presentation and disclosure of an ERC in the statement of income

 • To recognize the proper presentation of the ERC in a tax-basis statement of income